greguu/linux_kernel_xtm2_richland/README.md

 # PHY / Switch (RTL8366SR)

 - The Realtek PHY Switch is driven by a RTL8366SR chipset.
 The cambria does not use a switch, but there are other routers supported by OpenWrt/LEDE that feature this chipset.
 Looking at the vendor kernel boot log, a cutom module for the IXP4xx-eth driver seems to be used to init the PHYs correctly.
+Also it seems the first 3 ports, eth0 (WAN?), eth1 and eth2 are actually just IXP4xx PHYs ?
+The port eth3,eth4,eth5 are the only ports mapped to the realtek switch ?
+This may explain also the markings on the back of the router.
+(Ports 0-2 are 10/100 and Ports 3-5 are 10/100/1000.)

 ```
 RTL8366 force link success!